-It's been a tradition among French kings and presidents to glorify both themselves and the city by erecting monuments in Paris.
+It's not surprising that there are a lot of monuments in Paris, what with 2,000 years of history and of monumental building.
+It's been a tradition among French kings, emperors, and even presidents to glorify both themselves and the city by erecting monuments in Paris.
 To this end they built streets, city walls, palaces, columns and other monuments — many of them are still standing.
-Then there was Napoleon; never one to undervalue his accomplishments, he built not only the Rue de Rivoli along the north side of the Louvre, but numerous monuments in Paris to celebrate his military victories.
+From Napoleon to Mitterrand, here are a few of the city's many monuments.

 One of two triumphal arches Napoleon built to celebrate his victories, this well-known Paris monument has one of the best panoramic views of the city.
 We love looking, in one direction, along the Champs-Elysées to the Louvre and, in the other direction, all the way out to the Grande Arche at La Defense.